Marius Bauer: Biography

 In 1888, he made a study trip to Istanbul, financed by the art dealership, Van Wisselingh & Co., and decided to make Orientalism his principal subject.
 Later, he made numerous trips to Morocco, Algeria, Egypt, India, Ceylon and the Dutch East Indies, sketching and collecting items for Van Wisselingh.
 He also worked as an illustrator for the short-lived literary journal, De Kroniek, attending the coronation of Tsar Nicholas II on its behalf.
+Bauer made two trips to India, which influenced his Orientalist works.
+During his first visit in 1897–98, he arrived in Bombay and traveled through Benaras, Agra, Gwalior, Mathura, Delhi, Bharatpur, Jaipur, Udaipur, Ajmer, Palitana, Baroda, and Hyderabad.
+He revisited India in 1924–25.

 In 1894, he won a first-class medal at the Exposition Internationale d'Anvers.
 Two years later, he was awarded the Willink van Collenprijs.
 He received the Grand Prix at the Exposition Universelle (1900).
 In 1902 he married the painter Jo Stumpff, one of the Amsterdamse Joffers.
 This was followed by a successful showing at the Louisiana Purchase Exposition.
 He would continue to exhibit regularly throughout Europe and North America.

 In 1900, he was named a Ridder in the Order of Orange-Nassau.
 Six years later, he was upgraded to an Officer for his contributions to the Rembrandt Tri-centennial.
 In 1911, King Albert I of Belgium awarded him the Order of the Crown and, in 1927, he became a Ridder in the Order of the Netherlands Lion.
 He was a long-standing member of the Pulchri Studio and Arti et Amicitiae.
 In 1930, he became an honorary member of the Senefelder Club.
 Two years later, he died of a stroke.
 A street is named after him in the neighborhood of streets dedicated to 19th- and 20th-century Dutch painters in Overtoomse Veld, Amsterdam.

 In 1996, the "Bauer Documentatie Stichting" (BDS) was established.
 Its goal is to raise awareness of his works and do more research on the sources of his paintings.